Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Homebuyers shouldn't be intimidated by the homeownership education requirement for most 3% down conventional programs.

-Typically, courses can be taken online and are free in some cases.
+Typically, these courses can be taken online and are free in some cases.

 Fannie Mae offers its own free course that satisfies the requirement, called Fannie Mae HomeView®.